Ali-Aftab/myDiary/README.md

 - POST `/api/auth/signup` allows anyone to make an account <br/>
   &nbsp;&nbsp;-Requires an email and password key inside the body <br/>
+  &nbsp;&nbsp;-Example:
-  &nbsp;&nbsp;-Example {email: test@test.com, password: password1} <br/>
+  > {email: test@test.com, password: password1} <br/>
 - POST `/api/auth/signin` when logged in, the response will give the user an access token.
 The access token must be placed in the header (with "x-access-token" as the key and the given accessToken as the value)
    &nbsp;&nbsp;-Requires an email and password key inside the body.
 You will receive an x-access-token.
-For all routes below you must place your token in the header.(<br/>
+For all routes below you must place your token in the header.<br/>
-  &nbsp;&nbsp;-Example {x-access-token: <X-ACCESS-TOKEN-KEY>} <br/>
   &nbsp;&nbsp;-The x-access-token lasts for 24 hours. <br/>
+  &nbsp;&nbsp;-Example
+  > {x-access-token: |X-ACCESS-TOKEN-KEY|} <br/>

 **NOTE: All Routes below require your x-access-token in the header!**

 ### Entry Routes (Write Diary Entries/ Find Diary Entry or Sentence)

--POST `/api/entry/newEntry` allows registered user to submit a diary entry <br/>
+- POST `/api/entry/newEntry` allows registered user to submit a diary entry <br/>
   &nbsp;&nbsp;-Requires a diary entry and assigned to the message key in the body. <br/>
-&nbsp;&nbsp;-Example {message: "I love Tacos, it makes me think better during the day!"} <br/>
--GET `/api/entry/listAll` allows a user to view all their previous entries and the overall tone for each one. <br/>
+- GET `/api/entry/listAll` allows a user to view all their previous entries and the overall tone for each one. <br/>
-&nbsp;&nbsp;-Example {message: "I love Tacos, it makes me think better during the day!"} <br/>
   &nbsp;&nbsp;-Will provide the entryToneId (will be labeled as "id" in the JSON) for each one <br/>
+  &nbsp;&nbsp;-Example
+  > {message: "I love Tacos, it makes me think better during the day!"} <br/>
--GET `/api/entry/sentencetone/:entryToneId` allows a user to see the tone for each sentence written in one entry.<br/>
+- GET `/api/entry/sentencetone/:entryToneId` allows a user to see the tone for each sentence written in one entry.<br/>
   &nbsp;&nbsp;-Replace `:entryToneId` with the id in the URL. <br/>

+### Analyze Routes

+- GET `/api/analyze/search/entries/` allows a user to search their diary entries for any particular word.
+  &nbsp;&nbsp;-Requires a word to be searched and assigned to the searchQuery key in the body. <br/>
+  &nbsp;&nbsp;-Example
+  > {searchQuery: "taco"} <br/>
+- GET `/api/analyze/search/sentences/` allows a user to search their diary entries for any particular word.
+Will only provide the exact sentences that match with the searched word.
+  &nbsp;&nbsp;-Requires a word to be searched and assigned to the searchQuery key in the body. <br/>
+  &nbsp;&nbsp;-Example
+  > {searchQuery: "taco"} <br/>
+  > -GET `/api/analyze/averagetone` allows a user to find their average tone from all their diary entries.
+  > &nbsp;&nbsp;-Will showcase the average tone for all 8 tones. <br/>
+- GET `/api/analyze/findToneMatch` allows a user to find all sentences within their entries that emit a certain tone &nbsp;&nbsp;-Tone's that a user can pick from are: "anger", "disgust", "fear", "joy", "sadness", "analytical", "confident", or "tentative" <br/>
+  &nbsp;&nbsp;-Requires a selected tone and assigned to the tone key in the body. <br/>
+  &nbsp;&nbsp;-Example
+  > {tone: "joy"} <br/>